PicoInteractive/ZenseSDK_Linux/README.md

 More information about Pico Zense cameras is available at: https://www.picozense.com/

-The Linux SDK is build and tested on Ubuntu Linux.
+The Linux SDK is built and tested on Ubuntu Linux.
 Each SDK is functionally the same but linked against appropriate system libraries.
 Versions for particular Ubuntu LTS distributions are in their own branch:

 - [Ubuntu 18.04](https://github.com/PicoInteractive/ZenseSDK_Linux/tree/Ubuntu18.04)
 - [Ubuntu 16.04](https://github.com/PicoInteractive/ZenseSDK_Linux/tree/Ubuntu16.04)